All Episodes

 I'm just telling you what they told me.

-Uh look, on tragically, in virtually every prison on earth, rape is is a significant uh risk.
+Look, tragically, in virtually every prison on earth, rape is a significant risk.

-Uh they that they said it it it didn't happen there, that they did not deal with with prison rape.
+They said it didn't happen there, that they did not deal with prison rape.

-And I don't know that I entirely believe that, but I gotta say I mostly believe that because prison rape normally occurs where you have prisoners that are out of view of anyone and and able to be somewhere where that where someone can be the victim of sexual assault.
+And I don't know that I entirely believe that, but I got to say I mostly believe that because prison rape normally occurs where you have prisoners that are out of view of anyone and able to be somewhere where someone can be the victim of sexual assault.

 They've taken the murderers off the streets.